ItsYeWolfie/javascript-concepts/README.md

   - functions,
   - arguments object (not in arrow functions)),
 - The scope chain,
-- The this keyword (not in arrow functions)
+- `this` keyword (not in arrow functions)
-  All of this is genereated during "creation phase", right before execution.
+  All of this is generated during the "creation phase", right before execution.

 Arrow functions don't have the arguments object & this keyword, they can instead use them from their closest regular function parent.